 AGM - Chairman's address to Shareholders

-The 2017 financial year was another successful year for SEEK as the business made strong progress against both its strategic and financial objectives.
+The Group had another successful year, making strong progress against both its strategic and financial objectives.

-SEEK is evolving and investing to capture exciting growth opportunities.
-Andrew will discuss these further in his presentation.
+The Group continues to evolve and invest to capture exciting growth opportunities which Andrew will discuss further in his presentation.

-A key highlight in 2017 has been progress with two significant transactions, namely Online Education Services and Zhaopin.
+A key highlight in 2018 has been progress with two significant transactions, in relation to Zhaopin and SEEK Asia.

 The Community & Our People